ringringringring/trustnote-base/README.md

-# Core modules for TrustNote Super Node.
+# Base modules for TrustNote Super Node.

 This is a core code for TrustNote Super Node.